 - Any Cabinet records drawn on for possible publication must be used with care, unless the information they contain has already been made public by authorised means.
-Disclosure should preferably be checked with the relevant department (through the Cabinet Office), so that the material can be assessed in terms of the Official Information Act.
+Disclosure should preferably be checked with the relevant agency (through the Cabinet Office), so that the material can be assessed in terms of the Official Information Act 1982.

 - The views expressed by other Ministers, or the process by which a decision has been arrived at, should not be disclosed.
 It is impossible to lay down precise rules, but the closer the publication date to the actual event recorded, the more sensitive the approach required.
 Ministers may account for their own views, but should not reveal the attitudes or opinions of colleagues as to the government business with which they have been concerned without first consulting those colleagues.

 - Comment from officials or others whose duty it has been to tender their advice or opinions should not be released without prior consultation.
 Any reference should be made only in general terms, without attribution to identifiable people.